 - Discuss your concerns with the Nurse Unit Manager, your doctor or the Director of Clinical Services.

 - Write to the Hospitals Chief Executive Officer setting out details of matters that concern you, and offer helpful criticism or suggestions.

 - If you are satisfied with the care you receive in the Cohuna Hospital you may wish to write a letter of appreciation to the Chief Executive Officer.

-The Nursing staff wear blue or white shirts, the Hotel Services staff wear green shirts and the Administration staff wear red.
+The Nursing staff wear blue shirts, the Support Services staff wear green shirts and the Administration staff wear red.
 All staff are required to wear an identification badge.

 If an interpreter is needed the hospital staff are available to assist.
 If this is not suitable or possible the hospital can arrange for a telephone interpreter service.
 If you wish to speak in confidence with family members or a friend, a room will be made available.

 The Cohuna District Hospital has an Emergency Management Plan to cover any Emergency Situation.Our staff are trained to handle all emergencies.
 If you hear warning bells sounding, please follow staff directions.
 If the building is to be evacuated, staff will take you out through the nearest safe exit.
 Staff will direct you to an official designated assembly point.

 All Complaints are to be put in writing and addressed as follows: Chief Executive Officer Cohuna District Hospital PO Box 317 COHUNA VIC 3568 All complainants will receive a written response within 5 working days.